 Results

-Is a structure (see 5.9) that contains an array of the LogRecord Structure (see 5.4).
+Is a structure (see 5.10) that contains an array of the LogRecord Structure (see 5.5).
 The LogRecords shall be returned in chronological order from oldest to newest.
+Results can contain an empty array if no LogRecords match the request.

 ContinuationPointOut

 StartTime and EndTime together form the range in which LogRecords are returned.
 If StartTime equals EndTime, then only LogRecord(s) that have the provided time are returned.
-If EndTime is earlier than StartTime, then the error Bad_InvalidParameter is returned.
+If EndTime is earlier than StartTime, then the error Bad_InvalidArgument shall be returned.

-A ContinuationPointOut shall be generated if the number of records to return between StartTime and EndTime is larger than what can be returned in a single Method call.
-It can also be returned due to an internal error or issue by the Server.
+A ContinuationPointOut shall be generated if the number of LogRecords to return between StartTime and EndTime is larger than what can be returned in a single Method call.
+It can also be returned due to an internal error or any issue in the Server.

 Attribute